Creative Commons Attribution-Noncommercial-No Derivative Works 3.0

 The window’s placement above the communion table would have contributed to the accusations of idolatry, as it occupied one of the most sacred spaces within the church.
 The depiction of angels with chalices bearing away Christ’s blood further evokes associations with Catholic beliefs in Transubstantiation.
 Alongside the Crucifixion, the window presented two pre-reformation royal images, whether viewers believed the figures to be portraits of Henry VII and Elizabeth, as Wilson claims in his appendix for the Ornaments, or Henry VIII and Catherine of Aragon, as Vertue believed and twentieth century scholars have confirmed is the case (Wayment 1981; Marks 1993).
 Either pairing would raise questions of Catholic sympathies.

 Hole’s pamphlet and Wilson’s appendix use the ecclesiastical lawsuit over St Margaret’s window as an opportunity to launch a wide-ranging defense of church ornamentation, countering anti-Catholic sentiment and accusations of “popery” and “idolatry” levied against certain types of decoration in the Church of England.
 Before even broaching the topic of St Margaret’s East Window in The Ornaments of Churches Considered, the reader must plow through a dense narrative history of church architecture and art that positions Biblical paintings, stained or painted glass, and statuary in churches as representations of “history.”
-In the appendix, Wilson reduces the charges against the churchwardens to complaints over “a certain painted Glass in the great Eastern Window, over the Communion Table in the said Church, whereon is represented by Delineation and Colours, one or more superstitious Picture of Pictures, Image or Images; and more particularly the painted Picture or Pictures, Image or Images; and more particularly the painted Image of Christ upon the Cross” (Wilson 1761, 7).
+In the appendix, Wilson reduces the charges against the churchwardens to complaints over a “superstitious Picture . . . of Christ upon the Cross,” as previously noted (Wilson 1761, 7).
 He then reframes this version of the complaints, replacing the phrases “superstitious pictures” and “images” with “ornament,” the keyword in the pamphlet’s title, suggesting a form of decoration that will not encourage idolatry or elevate the visual over the written word.